ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/beagle-view.md

 You can observe the states and deal with errors from the `beagleViewStateObserver `parameter at BeagleView startup with the type `ScreenType.Remote`.

-Below is an example where a BeagleView was created that receives BeagleView's states to be able to treat them.
+Check out below an example where a BeagleView was created and it receives BeagleView's states to treat them.

 ```swift
 private lazy var beagleViewStateful = BeagleView(.init(url: "your URL")) { state in